-- 1. An increased Operational Financial Reserve minimum from 30 days to 120 days - 2.
-An Increased Operational Financial Reserve Target of 180 from 90 days (this increase aligns with current minimums typically seen for CCA qualification for investment grade credit ratings) - 3.
-Addition of a Rate Stabilization Reserve minimum target of 60 days - 4.
-Increased the minimum net margin allocation of 75% from 50% towards financials reserves of net margin above > 5% - 5.
+- 1. Increasing the Operational Financial Reserve minimum from 30 days to 120 days cash on hand. - 2.
+Increasing the Operational Financial Reserve Target from 90 days to 180 days cash reserves (this increase aligns with current minimums typically seen for CCA qualification for investment grade credit ratings). - 3.
+Addition of a Rate Stabilization Reserve with a minimum target of 60 days cash reserves. - 4.
+Until Operational and Rate Stabilization reserve targets are met, increase the minimum net margin allocation from 50% to 75% that is directed to financials reserves when annual net margins are above 5%. - 5.
 Administrative updates and references to VCE cost recovery rate policy and rate adjustment policy. - 6.
 Definitions of uses for Operational Financial Reserves and Rate Stabilization Reserves.